Large workspace robot: Weight-based

 Upon preliminary examination of the panorama of industrial robots, it was shown that a good threshold for this parameter is $\beta=0.2$.
 Indeed, in the case where $\beta\geq0.2$, the robot can be considered as a LWR.
 The vast majority of industrial serial and parallel manipulators fall into the category where $\beta<0.2$.

 Bulk-based

 A different approach in defining LWRs is through the bulk size of the robot.
-The adimensional quantity δ can be defined as:
+The dimensionless quantity δ can be defined as: